alibaba/block-traces/README.md

 All IDs of virtual disks are re-mapped to the range of 0 - 999.

+## Research outcome

+Here is a list of research work based on the trace data.
+If your paper uses the data, it would be great to let us know and add your work to this list.

+* An In-Depth Analysis of Cloud Block Storage Workloads in Large-Scale Production, Jinhong Li, Qiuping Wang, Patrick P. C. Lee, and Chao Shi, IISWC 2020

 ## Acknowledgements

 Thanks to Qiuping Wang and Jinhong Li from the Chinese University of Hong Kong for analyzing and validating the data at an early stage.